rezadlt/Design-of-Algorithms/README.md

 # Design-of-Algorithms
-Practical assginments for Design of Algorithms Course
+Practical assignments for the Design of Algorithms Course at Sharif University of Technology.